 Crested Gecko

-Crested geckos are lizards that belong to Correlophus genus and Diplodactylidea family.
+Crested geckos belong to the Correlophus genus and Diplodactylidea family.
 Their scientific name is Correlophus ciliatus.
-They are commonly referred to as eyelash geckos due to the eyelash-like crest of skin over their eyes.
-They have a prehensile tail, which they might coil around branches or objects for balance.
-They can shed their tail in the presence of predators.
-However, their tail doesn’t grow back like some other types of geckos.
+They are often called eyelash geckos because of the eyelash-like crest of skin above their eyes.
+They have a prehensile tail, which they coil around branches or objects for balance.
+If a predator threatens them, they can drop their tail as a distraction.
+But unlike some other gecko species, their tail does not grow back.

 Arboreal Alligator Lizard

 Arboreal alligator lizards belong to the genus Abronia and Anguidae family.
-These are New World animals that are native to regions of Mexico, Central America, and South America.
-Besides the arboreal alligator lizards, Southern alligator lizard and Texas alligator lizard are known to possess prehensile tails.
+These New World animals are native to Mexico, Central America, and South America.
+The Southern alligator lizard and the Texas alligator lizard are also known to have prehensile tails.

 Seahorses and Pipefish